DFE-Digital/bat-design-history/app/posts/teacher-success/2025-07-02-ab-testing-prototype-two.md

 The current changes include:

-* updating breadcrumbs to say 'Home' instead of 'Get ready to reach'
+* updating breadcrumbs to say 'Home' instead of 'Get ready to teach'

 * removing block text headers with yellow backgrounds on content pages